New Medical Leadership Model

 • All divisions are now regional rather than site or geography-based.

-• Medical leader journey (recruitment, onboarding, continuous leadership development, and offboarding) processes are clearly defined and enhanced.
+• Medical Leader Journey (recruitment, onboarding, continuous leadership development, and offboarding) processes are clearly defined and enhanced.

 • Medical staff have access to clear connection points for support, governance, and quality improvement.
-More info here Go-To-Contacts.

 Changes to Acute Structure: